rosschapman/internetross/blog.md

 ######  Postscript:

 I should not have kept reading Karatani while writing this essay.
 I should have known better: a few chapters later I'm cry-laughing because I bump into that hopeful schizo theory which blew my mind like 20 years ago in undergrad.
 And now I'm like damn because Karatani is saying that the semilattice is probably not the ideal (post)structure I want to imagine upon my software company.
-Of course, this makese sense in Karatani's argument because he wants to reveal the problem of formalizations.
+Of course, this makese sense in Karatani's argument because he wants to problematize architectonic thinking.

 > Despite its appearance, [the semilattice] is orderly and centered.